riveted

 Thomas Carlyle

 How it happened baffles me.
 That it happened grieves me.
 It changed me.
 Deeply.
-I knew it had affected my walk with God.
-Because God no longer affected me.

 For me, acedia feels like this: (I'll write in present tense as I still fight it on a daily basis.)